 How is it that you are turning 21, in Heaven?
 You made me a mother on May 21, 1999 – we had a rough start.
 The first 4 weeks were tumultuous, to say the least, and then, it was the two of us.
 We were grateful for the “cradle of love” – Popeye and Yea Yea took us in with open arms, warm, comforting food, and many protein smoothies.

 You called Popeye, “Popeye” before you called me “mom mom”.
 It was a nest, made just for us.

 Your talent.
-Precocious, dimples, and a flash of a smile that would melt any heart are the best ways to describe you.
+Precocious, dimples and a flash of a smile that would melt any heart are the best ways to describe you.
 “My name is Reat, R – E – A – T” was your introduction.
 “I will turn you into a puff of smoke” – when we role-played good and evil, you always turned the bad guy into this mysterious puff of smoke with your magic wand.

 Magic wand.
 I don’t have one.
 I pray, cry, create, pray, work to be the best person I can be, work to make other people better, too.
 I don’t have a magic wand to turn the bad guys into a puff of smoke.
 I feel like apologizing.
 You hear me apologize when my heart hurts the most.
 I am sorry.
 You deserved a full life.
 “Live life to the fullest and never give up”.
 At 14, this was your tagline.
 I try to follow suit.

 You were a good big brother to Lukas.
 He misses you.
 He lost you at his age 12 – a very tender age for the trauma that washed through him.
 I know you are proud of him, as we are.
 He is a strapping young man, with a heart as big as the world.
-He aches for you, your mentorship and love.
+He aches for you, your mentorship, and your love.
 He is finding a tribe of his own.
 We are grateful.